TanishaKothari/EcoTrace/README.md

 ### Backend
 - **Python FastAPI**: High-performance API framework with CORS support
+- **SQLAlchemy**: Modern ORM with SQLite database for data persistence
 - **Pydantic** for data validation and type safety
 - **httpx** for HTTP requests and web scraping
 - **BeautifulSoup4** for web scraping and content extraction
 - **OpenCV** & **pyzbar** for barcode scanning and image processing
 - **Ollama3**: Local AI model for intelligent environmental analysis
-- **File-based storage**: Persistent JSON storage for history and journey data

 ### Frontend
 - **React 19** with **Next.js 15** and App Router